Oluwatobi-Mustapha/Oluwatobi-Mustapha/README.md

 # Hi, I'm Oluwatobi Mustapha 👋

-### Cloud Identity & Security Engineer | IAM Architect
+### Cloud Security Engineer focused on Identity (IAM)

 **Specializing in Non-Human Identity, Policy-as-Code, and Multi-Cloud Governance.**

-I treat Identity as the new security perimeter.
-Instead of traditional "gatekeeping," I engineer automated identity fabrics that secure the interaction between code, humans, and infrastructure.
-My focus is on architecting **Zero Trust** systems across **AWS, Azure, google cloud and Kubernetes**, moving beyond manual administration to build scalable, code-driven access controls.
+**I build the "digital keys" for cloud infrastructure.**

+My goal is simple: ensure the right people (and bots) have the right access, at the right time.
+Instead of manually clicking buttons to grant permissions, I write code that automates security across **AWS, Azure, and Kubernetes**.
+I turn messy access rules into clean, scalable code..

 ---